-This is true of all employees, but especially apparent in the sales department, explains Bill Cushard, head of training at ServiceRocket.
+This is true of all employees, but it’s especially apparent in the sales department, explains Bill Cushard, head of training at ServiceRocket.
 “If it takes salespeople two years to make their first sale, that’s not only a lost opportunity, but I’ve been paying this person for two years,” Cushard says.
 Paying for someone who can’t perform their role competently is simply a bad deal — and worse, you risk losing sales or customers because of their mistakes.

 The problem at many organizations isn’t a failure to invest in training.
 Instead, it’s a matter of not providing the kind of training that caters to how people learn.
 So much of the knowledge that people need to do their jobs well can’t be easily taught in a class or with a training manual.
 It’s what could be called “tribal knowledge” — all the practical knowledge and everyday tricks that top performers have learned over years to make their work more productive and effective.

 Unfortunately, there’s just no realistic way to cram all of that information into those first few weeks of onboarding–at least not in a way that sticks.
 But new technology and research are helping businesses come up with ways to transfer “tribal knowledge” more successfully to both new and current employees.
 Ongoing training can help employees continue to grow professionally and increase their value to their organization.

 People are the most valuable asset of every successful business.
 But they’re only as good as what they know.
 With social learning tools, you can ensure that all the information your most senior employees and top performers have at their disposal is available to even the newest members on the team.
 And you can make sure employees have fun and are invested in the work they do at the same time.